lfe/lfe.github.io/index.markdown

 LFE documentation is maintained in the source code in the
 <a href="https://github.com/rvirding/lfe/tree/master/doc">doc directory</a>.
 There is also a <a href="https://github.com/rvirding/lfe/wiki">wiki</a> with some excellent content presented there.
-However, this site is attempting to provide a gentler and more verbose introduction to Lisp Flavored Erlang.
+However, the site you are currently reading is attempting to provide a gentler and more verbose introduction to Lisp Flavored Erlang.
 We aim to accomplish this in two important ways:

-* First, with a <a href="/quick-start/1.html">Quick Start</a>.
-This set of pages gives a nice general overview of LFE.
+* First, with a <a href="/quick-start.html">Quick Start</a>.
+This page gives a nice general overview of LFE, providing some content as well as a sense of what you can do with it.
 * Secondly, over time, we will be providing a more detailed version of the source code documentation in the <a href="http://lfe.github.com/docs">Docs</a>
   section of this site.
-Note, however, that for now, those pages are empty.
+Note, however, that for now, those pages are currently under active development.

 A final resource for the curious and motivated is available in the
 <a href="https://github.com/rvirding/lfe/tree/master/examples">examples</a>